Tademait/rest_api_plant_diseases/README.md

 For a specific port, use the --port <port_number> flag.

 # Testing
-To run the tests, run the following command root directory of the project:
+To run the tests, run the following command in the root directory of the project:

 ```
 pytest